kyleparas47-beep/webprog/README_SETUP.md

 4. **Edit Event**: Click on any event in the upcoming events list
 5. **Delete Event**: Use the delete button in the edit modal

-## Notes

-- The database connection uses your existing `config.php` with XAMPP MySQL settings
-- Events are displayed in chronological order (soonest first)
-- All event operations require admin authentication
-- The marquee banner scrolls continuously across the top of the page